syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Feature.md

 {% endhighlight %}
 {% endtabs %}

-You can enable the ToolTip for the particular column by setting the [TreeGridColumn.ShowToolTip](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumn_properties.html) as `true`.
+You can enable the tooltip for the particular column by setting the [TreeGridColumn.ShowToolTip](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumn_properties.html) as `true`.

 {% tabs %}
 {% highlight xaml %}